LuiseFreese/blog/SP-Rest-or-Graph-when-to-use-what.md

 # Should I use SharePoint REST or Microsoft Graph API in Power Automate?

 When working with Microsoft 365, we see a lot of overlapping tools and features and we will need (to provide) a lot of guidance around 'when to use what' for users.
 Wile most comparisons address users, I want to cover some more IT related scenarios in this blog post.
 Specifically, I want to compare two different RESTful APIs, which we can both use in Power Automate and also Azure Logic Apps to send HTTP requests.
-If you are not familiar with that, don't fret, just continue to read [my blog post about how to get started with http requests in Power Automate](https://m365princess.com/how-to-get-started-with-http-requests-in-power-automate/), I will grab a coffee ☕ in the meanwhile.
+If you are not familiar with that, don't fret, just continue to read my blog post about [how to get started with http requests in Power Automate](https://m365princess.com/how-to-get-started-with-http-requests-in-power-automate/), I will grab a coffee ☕ in the meanwhile.

 Back again?
 Cool.
 Let me introduce you to our

 ## use case

 Let's say, we want create a new SharePoint list and add some columns to a it based on user's input using Power Automate or Azure Logic Apps.
-When we look at the different available SharePoint actions, we will see, that there is no 'create a list' and no 'add column to SharePoint list' action, but that we could try out something with ['send an HTTP request to SharePoint'](https://docs.microsoft.com/en-us/sharepoint/dev/business-apps/power-automate/guidance/working-with-send-sp-http-request)
+When we look at the different available SharePoint actions in Power Automate, we will see, that there is no 'create a list' and no 'add column to SharePoint list' action, but that we could try out something with ['send an HTTP request to SharePoint'](https://docs.microsoft.com/en-us/sharepoint/dev/business-apps/power-automate/guidance/working-with-send-sp-http-request)

 ### Option No. 1: SharePoint REST